 All applicants should be highly motivated, dependable, and able to check email at least every 48 hours.
 Applicants should not hold any ill feelings or biases towards people with incarceration histories.
 We strongly encourage individuals directly impacted by incarceration to apply.

 - Current undergraduate student at the University of Utah with good academic standing.

-- Participate in UPEP orientation in August 2020 and January 2021 (Date: TBD) and attend once-per-month intern meeting during Fall and Spring semesters.
+- Participate in UPEP orientation in August 2021 (Date: August 21st) and attend once-per- month intern meeting during Fall and Spring semesters.